balena-io/docs/pages/learn/develop/integrations/azure.md

 ---
 title: Microsoft Azure IoT Suite integration
-excerpt: Get started with the Microsoft Azure IoT Suire and resin.io
+excerpt: Get started with the Microsoft Azure IoT Suire and {{ $names.company.lower }}
 ---

 # [Microsoft Azure IoT Suite][azure] integration

-[Resin.io][resin] makes it simple to deploy, update, and maintain code running on remote devices.
+[{{ $names.company.upper }}][resin] makes it simple to deploy, update, and maintain code running on remote devices.
 Microsoft's new IoT Suite makes it easy to manage and capture the data those devices generate.
 This tutorial will walk you through using the two in conjunction.

-## Connect your device to resin.io
+## Connect your device to {{ $names.company.lower }}

-Follow our [getting started guide][installing] to get your device connect to your resin.io dashboard.
+Follow our [getting started guide][installing] to get your device connect to your {{ $names.company.lower }} dashboard.
 Once your device shows up on the dashboard you're ready for the next step.

 ![factory-build](/img/integrations/azure/factory-build.png)

-## Create the resin.io API Key
+## Create the {{ $names.company.lower }} API Key

-Find your Application ID in the resin.io dashboard url: https://dashboard.resin.io/apps/NNNN/devices and your auth-token from the [preferences panel](https://dashboard.resin.io/preferences?tab=details).
+Find your Application ID in the {{ $names.company.lower }} dashboard url: {{ $links.dashboardUrl }}/apps/NNNN/devices and your auth-token from the [preferences panel]({{ $links.dashboardUrl }}/preferences?tab=details).
 Then combine insert the two into the curl request below.

 ```
-curl -H 'Authorization: Bearer AUTH_TOKEN' -X POST https://api.resin.io/application/NNNN/generate-api-key
+curl -H 'Authorization: Bearer AUTH_TOKEN' -X POST https://api.{{ $names.domain }}/application/NNNN/generate-api-key
 ```

 This will return your new API key.

 __NOTE:__ The key will be returned in quotation marks, but these should be stripped before using it in the following step.

-## Add resin.io API key to IoT Hub Admin portal
+## Add {{ $names.company.lower }} API key to IoT Hub Admin portal

 Signup and following the [Azure IoT Suite getting started guide](http://www.microsoft.com/en-us/server-cloud/internet-of-things/getting-started.aspx).

-__NOTE:__ you'll have to use the [special version][integration] with resin.io integration additions as our integration is not currently a part of the code Microsoft releases.
+__NOTE:__ you'll have to use the [special version][integration] with {{ $names.company.lower }} integration additions as our integration is not currently a part of the code Microsoft releases.

-Go to the IoT Hub Admin portal, select 'Resin.io Config' and set the `App ID` and the newly generated `API Key`.
+Go to the IoT Hub Admin portal, select '{{ $names.company.upper }} Config' and set the `App ID` and the newly generated `API Key`.

 ![IoT-hub-creds](/img/integrations/azure/iot-hub-creds.png)

-This will automatically create a new device on IoT Hub with every device you currently have on resin.io as well as every future device you may have, as it constantly polls for new devices.
+This will automatically create a new device on IoT Hub with every device you currently have on {{ $names.company.lower }} as well as every future device you may have, as it constantly polls for new devices.

 ![devices-pending](/img/integrations/azure/devices-pending.png)

-This also automatically creates application wide and per device environment variables on resin.io that are accessible by your code. e.g. `$IOT_HUB_DEVICE_ID`.
+This also automatically creates application wide and per device environment variables on {{ $names.company.lower }} that are accessible by your code. e.g. `$IOT_HUB_DEVICE_ID`.
 This obviously simplifies sending data to the IoT hub.

 The variables are:
 * Application-wide